ericniebler/stl2/ext/proxy/Dxxxx.md

 ### Overview, for users

 For user code, the changes are minimal.
 Little to no conforming code that works today will stop working after adoping this resolution.
 The changes to `common_type` are potentially breaking, but only for conversion sequences that are sensitive to cv qualification and value category, and the committee has shown no reluctance to make similar changes to `common_type` before.
-And the addition of `common_reference` gives recourse to users who care about it.
+The addition of `common_reference` gives recourse to users who care about it.

 When adapting generic code to work with proxy iterators, calls to `swap` and `move` should be replaced with `iter_swap` and `iter_move`, and for calls to higher-order algorithms, generic lambdas are the preferred solution.
 When that's not possible, functions can be changed to take arguments by the iterator's *common reference* type, which is the result of applying the `common_reference` trait to `ReferenceType<I>` and `ValueType<I>&`.
 (An `iter_common_reference_t<I>` type alias is suggested to make this simpler.)